Bakewell Parish Church

 9.00am – Livestream Reflection and Prayer via Facebook Bakewell All Saints.

-10.30am – Parish Eucharist on 1st, 3rd & 4th Sundays Parish Mission Praise Service led by the Worship Team on 2nd Sundays (11.00am Benefice Service at Ashford in the Water on 18 August, 10.00am Benefice Service at Sheldon on 29 September)
+10.30am – Parish Eucharist on 1st, 3rd & 4th Sundays Parish Mission Praise Service led by the Worship Team on 2nd Sundays (Except – 10.00am Benefice Service at Sheldon on 29 September)

 6.00pm – Evensong on 1st & 3rd Sundays